spigell/pulumi-hcloud-kube-hetzner/docs/testing.md

 The package [integration](../internal/integration) exists to keep all required test suites and scenarios.
 Some tests require additional utilities and must be run in the Linux OS.

-#### Examples
+#### Pulumi-templates
-There are examples in the [examples](../pulumi-template/examples) directory.
-Most of them are used in GithubActions and tested for almost every commit to the `main` branch.
+There are examples in the [examples](../pulumi-templates) directory.
+Most of them are used in Github Actions and tested for almost every commit to the `main` branch.

-The schema of the example file name is:
+The schema for the yaml example filename is:
 ```
 <k8s type>-<type of net>-<ha or non-ha>-<name>.yaml
 ```